abradbury/pkg_oevents/README.md

  - Several warning messages are printed to the main OEvents manager page in the administrator section of the site after a clean install.
 Don't go away when there are events present
     - These are because the event level option default doesn't apply until it is saved by the user...
  - Salt replacing during packaging seems to be working, but not password
- - cURL command is correct, but not being executed...
- - Count of events found seems to be incorrect, higher than actual, perhaps a date limiting issue?
+ - Count of events found seems to be incorrect (e.g. when refreshing from the admin screen), higher than actual, perhaps a date limiting issue?